 The browser (still metaphorically) doesn’t want to do all that every time someone asks to see your website.
 So when it has to do that lookup, it will cache or save the information and just show you its saved version — its memory of your website last time it looked.
 Your internet server provider and the registrar and even your computer may be caching, and they all may have their own schedules for updating.
 That’s propagation.

 Updating cached records is an automatic process.
 It’s a lot like what happens when you walk up to a traffic light on a busy street.
-Chances are, that traffic light will change and let you cross at the time the change was scheduled for, no matter what you do and no matter how much of a hurry you’re in.
+It depends on the city, but in many places, that traffic light will change and let you cross at the time the change was scheduled for, no matter what you do and no matter how much of a hurry you’re in.

 If you have feeds going to your website, they may also take a while to update.
 All these various update schedules might not be in sync, so it could be a while before your website is actually completely ready and working.

 Here’s the best plan: launch over the weekend (unless that’s your busiest time at your website, in which case you can choose some other couple of days when you’re less busy).
 Don’t look.

 Nothing you do, including frequent calls and emails to your web firm, will speed up the process.
 Nothing they do will help, either, even if they try things in order to make you feel better.
 Go out of town, find a good book, spend time with your friends and family.
 Stay away from your computer.
 Relax.

 By Monday morning, your new website will be up and running.